common name: house fly

 Nutrient-rich substrates such as animal manure provide an excellent developmental substrate.
 Very little manure is needed for larval development, and sand or soil containing small amounts of degraded manure allows for successful belowground development.
 When the maggot is full-grown, it can crawl up to 50 feet to a dry, cool place near breeding material and transform to the pupal stage.

 Pupa: The pupal stage, about 8 mm long, is passed in a pupal case formed from the last larval skin which varies in color from yellow, red, brown, to black as the pupa ages.
 The shape of the pupa is quite different from the larva, being bluntly rounded at both ends.
 Pupae complete their development in two to six days at 32 to 37°C, but require 17 to 27 days at about 14°C).
-The emerging fly escapes from the pupal case through the use of an alternately swelling and shrinking sac, called the ptilinum, on the front of its head which it uses like a pneumatic hammer to break throug the case.
+The emerging fly escapes from the pupal case through the use of an alternately swelling and shrinking sac, called the ptilinum, on the front of its head which it uses like a pneumatic hammer to break through the case.

 Figure 4.
 Prepupa and sequence of puparia by age for the house fly, Musca domestica Linnaeus.
 Photograph by Jim Kalisch, University of Nebraska-Lincoln.

 Adult: The house fly is 6 to 7 mm long, with the female usually larger than the male.
-The female and can be distinguished from the male by the relatively wide space between the eyes (in males, the eyes almost touch).
+The female can be distinguished from the male by the relatively wide space between the eyes (in males, the eyes almost touch).
 The head of the adult fly has reddish-eyes and sponging mouthparts.
 The thorax bears four narrow black stripes and there is a sharp upward bend in the fourth longitudinal wing vein.
 The abdomen is gray or yellowish with dark midline and irregular dark markings on the sides.
 The underside of the male is yellowish.

 Figure 5.
 Adult house fly, Musca domestica Linnaeus.
 Photograph by Matt Aubuchon, University of Florida.